-Everything will be open except for Nature's Edge.
+Everything will be open except for Nature's Edge and Oasis.

 You will be responsible for maintaining your own timesheet in Kronos.
 (Student Employment can help if you haven't used Kronos before.)

-- Since you will work 40 hours/week for PBL, any other Pepperdine jobs would kick you into overtime that your other employer would be expected to pay.
+You cannot work more than one 40-hour Pepperdine job during this time!
+Students who work for Sodexo or Follett Bookstore are exempt from this.
+The reason for this is: Since you will work approx. 40 hours/week for Harbor, any other Pepperdine-paying jobs would kick you into overtime that your other employer would be expected to pay.

 If Student Employment does not have an I-9 on file for you, please contact them at (310) 506-4177 or email@example.com.